 - The American Accounting Association encourages use of gender-neutral language in its publications.

-- Experimental studies using human subjects must include a footnote that affirms either approval or exemption has been granted by the institution at which the experiment took place.
+- Experimental studies using human subjects must include a footnote that affirms whether approval or exemption has been granted by the institution at which the experiment took place.
+Please refer to the Publications Ethics for Academic Research policy for more about the use of human subjects.

 - A wide range of supplemental materials can be hosted on the AAA Digital Library including, for example, audio and/or video files, spreadsheets, financial reports, datasets.
 Supplemental materials must be mentioned in the article text, footnotes, or table/figure/appendix notes.
 These materials will be subject to normal editorial review and therefore should also not include author-identifying information.
 All supplemental material files are to be provided at the time of article submission.
 See the Supplemental Material section for more information.
 See also the Case Studies and Learning Strategies section (as appropriate).